aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 One clean experiment where the only difference was the vaccine technology (live vs non-live) was this [prospective observational study](http://www.sciencedirect.com/science/article/pii/S0264410X11014216), where a 64/314 children were given the oral polio vaccine (live-virus vaccine) instead of IPV (inactivated/killed-virus vaccine) and the rates of ear infections was compared.
 "A significant difference was seen at the age of 6–18 months (IRR = 0.76 [95% CI 0.59–0.94], P = 0.011) and was particularly clear among children, who attended daycare (IRR 0.37 [95% CI 0.19–0.71], P = 0.003)."
 It is sad that they did not randomize and instead matched the 2 groups on age, gender, and HLA type.
-Unlike the other live-virus vaccines, very rarely, the virus in the oral polio vaccine seems mutate and regain the ability to cause disease so it is not clear whether OPV is overall better than IPV.
+Unlike the other live-virus vaccines, very rarely, the virus in the oral polio vaccine seems to mutate and regain the ability to cause disease so it is not clear whether OPV is overall better than IPV.

-Of the 3 vaccines above for which I showed evidence of harms, only 1 is still in use in the US (flu shot).
+Of the 3 (non-live) vaccines above for which I showed evidence of harms, only 1 is still in use in the US (flu shot).
 DTP was replaced by DTaP in the US.
 (But it is still being used in many low-income countries.)
 The latter has only parts of the dead pertussis bacteria cells instead of the whole dead bacteria cells in DTP.
 Whether DTaP is just as bad as DTP remains to be seen.
-If/when DTaP replaces DTP in low-income countries, it could be done in a randomized and blinded manner to get high quality data comparing DTP vs DTaP, espcially of the rollout cannot happen all at once.
+If/when DTaP replaces DTP in low-income countries, it could be done in a randomized and blinded manner to get high quality data comparing DTP vs DTaP, especially if the rollout cannot happen all at once.
-In this large retrospective observational study of 883,160 children in Denmark, delaying DTaP doses by 1 or more was found to be associated with [reduced chances of atopic dermatitis](https://linkinghub.elsevier.com/retrieve/pii/S2213219820310023) in a dose-dependent manner, confirming an earlier smaller Australian study.
+In this large retrospective observational study of 883,160 children in Denmark, delaying DTaP doses by 1 or more months was found to be associated with [reduced chances of atopic dermatitis](https://linkinghub.elsevier.com/retrieve/pii/S2213219820310023) in a dose-dependent manner, confirming an earlier smaller Australian study.
 This study is much larger than the studies Paul cites for the safety of non-live vaccines.
 But my criticism of his studies apply to this one as well: possibility of confounders and P-hacking.

-But when there is such weak evidence of harms, instead of the rat race of low reliablity studies which dominate American vaccine science/religion, we should do randomized trials to reliably assess whether there is a safety concern.
-An randomized trial to measure the atopic dermatitis reduction by delaying DTaP by a few months should be easy to design.
+When there is such weak evidence of harms, e.g. for DTaP, instead of the rat race of low reliablity studies which dominate American vaccine science/religion, we should do randomized trials to reliably assess whether there is a safety concern.
+A randomized trial to measure the atopic dermatitis reduction by delaying DTaP by a few months should be easy to design.

 ## Conclusion
-In summary, although many live vaccines like MV, BCG are very beneficial and have likely saved millions of lives, the evidence of safety of non-live vaccines provided by vocal vaccine advocates like Paul Offit is very unreliable in ways that have already mislead in fields like nutrition and cardiology.
+In summary, although many live vaccines like MV, BCG are very beneficial and have likely overall saved millions of lives, the evidence of safety of non-live vaccines provided by vocal vaccine advocates like Paul Offit is very unreliable in ways that have already mislead in fields like nutrition and cardiology.
 There is much more reliable evidence (RCTs) of harms of some non-live vaccines.
 For many non-live vaccines, we urgently need randomized trials to obtain reliable evidence of safety.
-Some non-live vaccines like HepB may be better targeted to the at-risk population.
+Meanwhile, like the rabies vaccine, some non-live vaccines like HepB may be more narrowly targeted to the population actually at significant risk.